mmcreyno92/AuxinRootAtlas/README.md

 `QuantSeq_dataprocess.slurm`
 Script for SLURM manager that was used to perform the QuantSeq data processing:
-- Trimming of raw reads using BBDUK
+- Trim raw reads using BBDUK
 - Reads quality check using fastQC before and after trimming
 - Sequence alignment to B73v4 annotation using STARaligner
 - Index the alignment files using Samtools